Week 3 – Week 5 | 18/02/25 – 04/03/25

 The "36.7..." and "$16.8..." information groups gave me a headache.
 For the life of me, I couldn't figure out how to make the subheading and body text look not awkward.
 The subheading for "$16.8..." stuck out no matter where I positioned it.

-I figured it was a font size issue.
+I figured the heading being too large was the issue.
 I took Attempt #2 and resized + repositioned the text, which led to:

 ![]() |